 3 Case Studies: Discovering Market Problems and Their Solutions

-How do companies evaluate market problems and build the right solution?
-The answer: listening and research.
-But, what does it look like to actually do this work?
+Exactly how do companies evaluate market problems and build the right solution?
+The answer is to listen and research.
+This might seem deceptively simple, but what does it look like in practice?

-The following are three case studies involving how organizations discovered market problems and designed effective solutions.
+The following three case studies show how different organizations discovered market problems and designed effective solutions.

 Project Managment Institute